Huddleo/.github/profile/README.md

 # Huddle

-Convi is a platform built around a modern, security-first stack — from frontend to infrastructure.
+Huddle is a platform built around a modern, security-first stack — from frontend to infrastructure.

 ## Repositories